microsoft/PubSec-Info-Assistant/docs/knownissues.md

 ### Solution

-You will need to open your Codespace in VSCode on your managed device.
-Please read more about opening your [CodeSpace using VSCode](/docs/deployment/developing_in_a_codespaces.md#using-github-codespaces-in-visual-studio-code).
+You will need to open your Codespace in VS Code on your managed device.
+Please read more about opening your [CodeSpace using VS Code](/docs/deployment/developing_in_a_codespaces.md#using-github-codespaces-in-visual-studio-code).

 ---